myekigaijuffler/myekigai_flutter_dev/readme.md

 5. **Shopping Cart and Checkout (4 points):**
    - Allow businesses to add products to a shopping cart.
-   - Implement a cart screen and a checkout process for purchasing items.
+   - Implement a cart screen and a checkout process for purchasing items.   :: Note : Make fake payment gateway or use in app wallet.

-6. **User Authentication State Management (3 points):**
+6. **User Authentication State Management (2 points):**
-   - Use a state management solution like Provider or GetX to handle user authentication state throughout the app.
+   - Use a state management solution to handle user authentication state throughout the app.

 7. **Shop Location Management (4 points):**
-   - Enable businesses to add their shop locations using a map interface (Google Maps or Mapbox).
+   - Enable businesses to add their shop locations using a map interface (MapMyIndia , Mapbox, googleMaps or any other).
    - Store shop locations in the user's database record.

-8. **Location-Based Business Discovery (4 points):**
+8. **Location-Based Business Discovery (3 points):**
    - Implement a map view where businesses can discover other nearby businesses on the map.
    - Enable map markers for businesses with shop locations.
    - Implement interactions to view details of businesses on the map (just like google maps or more interactive).